event-driven-dotnet/EventDriven.Sagas/ReadMe.md

 ## Reference Architecture
 - **SagaConfigDefinition**: Saga Configuration Definition
   - Provides method that returns a `SagaConfigurationDto` containing Create Order Saga steps, actions and commands.
-- **Integration**: Models and events that are exchanged between services taking part in the saga.
+- **Common**: Contains models and events that are exchanged between services taking part in the saga.
+Also contains behaviors for cross-cutting concerns such as validation or logging.
 - **OrderService**: Contains `CreateOrderSaga` with dispatchers, commands, handlers and evaluators for orchestrating a saga with updates that span multiple services.
 - **CustomerService**: Contains handlers for processing integration events that update the customer data store when credit is reserved or released.